 The rectangles in most of my paintings are organized in a manner that gives rise to the idea of a window.
 When looking at these paintings, I like to wonder, as I “enter” the world of each painting, am I looking out or looking in? – and, what kind of mysterious world is it I am contemplating and seeing in this abstract painting?
 In some paintings the color content of each smaller rectangle or “window pane” is determined all or in part by a carefully crafted algorithm.
 In many, an impression of depth is created, with the structure of the “window” in the foreground and the abstract world behind the structure – one seems to view the abstract “scene” through the “window panes”.
 In others, the effect is “flatter” – the window structure and pane content appear to exist all in one plane.
 In most paintings, both those suggesting depth and those appearing flatter, each individual rectangle or “pane” could be viewed as a separate, smaller painting, with the joined individual rectangles constituting a unified rectangular whole.

-In addition, each of my paintings, created to stand on its own as an object of visual interest, inevitably and sometimes purposely contains a subtext of commentary chosen from a variety of topics, including art, science, music, literature, philosophy, status in society, or the state of our world today.
+In addition, each of my paintings, created to stand on its own as an object of visual interest, inevitably and sometimes purposely contains a subtext of commentary chosen from a variety of topics, including art, science, music, literature, philosophy, status in society, or the state of our world.
 The “story” embedded in a painting – as composed by me, or invented by the viewer, or a mixture of the two – can enrich an interested viewer’s experience of the work, while also allowing a certain transcendence of limitations for a contemplative moment.